 Instructors can access Attendance Tracking by logging in to MyUTK and clicking on the Attendance Tracking link located in the Staff/Academic Resources column.

 After clicking on the link, navigate to the first page of Attendance Tracking which displays course sections in which you are listed as an instructor.

 To mark attendance for students, click on the Take Roll Button.

 Select your date of attendance from the calendar option.
 The default is the current date.
-You may select any valid date within the term.
+You may select any day in which the class meets within the term.